thoughtbot/hotwire-example-template/README.md

 We forfeit the state preservation gains won from introducing Turbo Streams.
 We're now responsible for managing yet another cache through Turbo lifecycle events.

+## Wrapping up

+We started with a minimal controller that served `index`, `new`, and `edit` templates and responded to `update` submissions with HTTP redirects.

+In an effort to progressively enhance the end-user experience, we introduced Turbo Stream in response to form submissions.
+When the precision of the Turbo Stream operations proved to be too fine-grained, we investigated alternatives making trade-offs all along the way.

+First, we reverted to full-page navigations driven by HTTP redirects.
+Then we accepted the responsibility of maintaining scroll depth across visits, then disclosure state, then unsaved form field.

+In the end, we're left with a client-side and a server-side controller layer that operates without any knowledge of the fact that the client-side Turbo-powered.

+While the strategies demonstrated throughout this example each have their own sets of trade-offs, they each have the potential to outperform their lines-of-code-to-utility ratios.